peter-c12/machine_learning_and_transportation_2019/README.md

 ---

 Note:
 1. If you go to https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project , you can see there are over 1,800 forks.
-Some forks are just the same as the Udacity version without any ToDo scripts completed; however, some users have their own scripts completed and writeup.
+Some forks are just the same as the Udacity version without any ToDo scripts completed; however, some users have their own scripts completed and writeups.
 Those are huge resources you can reference.

 2. I see some students forked "machine learning and transportation" repository from my Github account.
 Please note that when you fork any repository, you copy the version at that time and this repository becomes yours in your account.
 Once the original author changes anything, such as the READme.md update I am working on, the repository in your account is still the version you forked.
 You may receive an email notice if you set receiving notice when the repository you forked has any update and you may do the update.